Anisotropic magnetothermoelectric power of ferromagnetic thin films

 \section{Experimentation}

-The Seebeck coefficient was measured using a home-made sample holder built on a puck which can be placed inside an automated measurement platform (a PPMS from Quantum Design).
-It consists of two copper blocks (1 cm$^3$) separated by a thermally insulating plastic.
-The copper has a high thermal conductance, so the blocks are at a uniform temperature while a temperature gradient is produced between them.
+The Seebeck coefficient was measured using a home-made sample holder built on a PPMS puck.
+It consists of two copper blocks (1~cm$^3$) separated by a thermal insulator plastic.
+The copper has a high thermal conductance so the blocks are at a uniform temperature while a temperature gradient is produced between them.
 A small heater (maximum power of 5~W) is installed in the upper block.
 Its temperature is measured with a Pt-100 resistor and controlled with an external temperature controller.
 The temperature of the lower block is controlled by the set point of the PPMS, but the temperature was separately measured by a second Pt-100 resistor.
-The whole setup is covered with a stainless steal cup that isolates the sample holder from radiation loss and it helps to stabilize the temperature gradient.
+The whole set-up is covered with a stainless steal cup that isolates the sample holder from radiation loss and it helps to stabilize the temperature gradient.
 The measurements were done in a relatively low vacuum of 10$^{-2}$~mbar.
-A schematic of the sample holder is given in fig.\ref{sampleholder}
+A photograph and a schematic view of the sample holder is given in Fig.~\ref{sampleholder}

-The samples consisted of thin films with an area of 10 $\times$ 10~mm$^2$.
-The Py thin films with a thickness of 25~nm were deposited using dc sputtering in a UHV sputtering system, with a base pressure of 10$^{-9}$~mbar.
-The Co films with a thickness of 50 nm were deposited in a (Leybold) Z-400 RF sputtering system with a base pressure of 10$^{-6}$~mbar.
+The samples consisted of thin films, mostly on sapphire substrates, with an area of 10 $\times$ 10~mm$^2$.
+CrO$_{2}$ thin films with thickness of 100~nm were deposited by chemical vapor deposition (CVD) on both isostructural TiO$_{2}$(100) and sapphire (1000) substrates.
+CrO$_{2}$ film deposits epitaxially on TiO$_{2}$ in the form of rectangular grains aligned along the $c$-axis but on sapphire the grains are aligned with six fold rotational symmetry coming from the hexagonal structure of the substrate, for details see the Ref.~\cite{Anwar2011,Anwar2013}.
+The Py thin films of thickness of 25~nm were deposited using dc sputtering in a UHV sputtering system, with a base pressure of 10$^{-9}$~mbar, the Co films of thickness of 50~nm were deposited in Z-400 an RF sputtering system with base pressure of 10$^{-6}$~mbar.
 Both Py and Co were deposited on sapphire substrates because of its better thermal conductivity.
-Thin films of CrO$_2$ of 100 nm thickness were deposited by Chemical Vapor Deposition (CVD) on both isostructural TiO$_{2}$(100) and sapphire (1000) substrates.
-CrO$_{2}$ films grow epitaxially on TiO$_{2}$ in the form of rectangular grains aligned along the $c$-axis but on sapphire the grain structure shows a six fold rotational symmetry coming from the hexagonal structure of the substrate.
-For details we refer to Ref.~\cite{Anwar2011}.
+Quality of the films were checked by measuring ferromagnetic properties scuh as magnetic loops and magnetoresistance.